Aleksey Lebed

-Aleksey Ivanovich Lebed (Алексей Иванович Лебедь; 14 April 1955 – 27 April 2019) served as professional officer with the Soviet and Russian Airborne Forces, like his more prominent older brother, the late Alexander Lebed.
+Aleksey Ivanovich Lebed (Алексей Иванович Лебедь; 14 April 1955 – 27 April 2019) was a Russian politician and military officer who served as professional officer with the Soviet and Russian Airborne Forces, like his more prominent older brother, the late Alexander Lebed.
 After quitting military service in 1995 with the rank of colonel, he was elected chairman of the government of Khakassia Administrative Republic.
 He came to the post in 1997, and was re-elected in 2000.
 Shortly after he came to power in 1997, the transmitter of the Sayansk television and radio company was cut off.
 Station chief Veniamin Striga said Lebed was responsible.
 In 2006 criminal charges were brought against Lebed related to claims of abuse of power.
 In 2009 Viktor Zimin took Lebed's position as the head of the government of Khakassia.

-Aleksey Lebed died on 27 April, 2019, at the age of 64.
+Aleksey Lebed died on 27 April 2019 in Moscow, at the age of 64.
+He is buried at the Khovanskoye Cemetery in Moscow next to his wife Elizaveta.